Shakers: Shaker communities

 Aurelia Gay Mace, leader of Sabbathday Lake Shaker Village, New Gloucester, Maine.
 She was the author of The Aletheia: Spirit of Truth, a Series of Letters in Which the Principles of the United Society Known as Shakers are Set Forth and Illustrated (1899), and The Mission and Testimony of the Shakers of the Twentieth Century to the World (1904).

 The Shakers built more than twenty communities in the United States.
-Women and men shared leadership of the Shaker communities.
+Women and men shared leadership of the communities.
 Women preached and received revelations as the Spirit fell upon them.
 Thriving on the religious enthusiasm of the first and second Great Awakenings, the Shakers declared their messianic, communitarian message with significant response.
 One early convert observed: "The wisdom of their instructions, the purity of their doctrine, their Christ-like deportment, and the simplicity of their manners, all appeared truly apostolical."
-The Shakers represent a small but important Utopian response to the gospel.
+The Shakers represent a utopian response to the gospel.
 Preaching in their communities knew no boundaries of gender, social class, or education.